Dosage Form: tablet

-Urine and blood glucose should be checked periodically in diabetics receiving furosemide, even in those suspected of latent diabetes.
+Urine and blood glucose should be checked periodically in diabetics receiving FUROSEMIDE TABLET, even in those suspected of latent diabetes.

 Lithium generally should not be given with diuretics because they reduce lithium’s renal clearance and add a high risk of lithium toxicity.